 If you have determined you have a genuine Oriental rug the next step is figuring out what type of Oriental rug you have.

 Still stumped?
-Send us an email with a photograph of the front and a close up of the back of your rug with any details you can provide.
+Send us an email with a photograph of the front and a close up of the back of your rug with any details you can provide and we will do our best to respond.
+Unfortunately we cannot give appraisal or value estimates at this time.

 All content provided above is for informational purposes only.
 Neither the author nor Jessie's Oriental Rugs LLC assumes any responsibility for errors, omissions, or contrary interpretation of the subject matter.
 See Terms and Conditions for more information.